Gamer-Pro and 4-Play Advanced

 Images provided by Don "Furluge" Scherig

 Third-Party controllers in general should have no problems, however they are not always designed the same way as the original manufacturer intended.
-Some might work on the console but not with the GPA.
+Some might work on the console but not with the adapter.
 For example, most Mad Catz Nintendo 64 and Nintendo GameCube controllers work but Mad Catz Sega Dreamcast controllers do not.
 See the compatibility list for more info.

 Please contact support if a specific emulator is giving you trouble or if you still have issues after reading the FAQs below.